Navy Cryptologic Warfare Officer Program (2025)

 8) Security Clearance Eligibility

-For access to sensitive compartmented material, candidates must fulfill the Director of National Intelligence’s (DNI) Intelligence Community Directive (ICD) 704 eligibility rules.
+Candidates must meet the Director of National Intelligence, Intelligence Community Directive (ICD) 704 eligibility standards for access to sensitive compartmented information.

 9) Waivers